0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/schemas/apis.md

     - `description`, a string that may add further details about the Schema or describes the vocabulary used to define the attributes.
     - `values`, an array of strings that represent the range of possible values that the attribute can cover in the case the chosen type is `multichoice`.
 There should be at least 2 values, while there's no upper limit.

-It also requires to pass a valid `Bearer Token` inside the Authorization Request Header.
+It also requires passing a valid `Bearer Token` inside the Authorization Request Header.
 The Response Body contains a set of information related to your newly created Schemas such as its `id`.

 > Remember that the Schema is only a Template which will be filled with actual user data inside the [Claim Offer](../offers/apis.md).